EXETIOR-EXE/EXETIOR-EXE/README.md

-I'M EXE, OR EXO 👋
+## I'M EXE, OR EXO 👋
 I am a kid who likes to model, animate, and learn new skills.
 I'm a 3D artist working on improving my modeling and animation skills, though I'm still scared of geometry nodes!

-WHAT AM I DOING? 🤔
+## WHAT AM I DOING? 🤔
-Blender modeling
+* Blender modeling

-Shader editor
+* Shader editor

-Animating
+* Animating

-WHAT AM I LEARNING? 🚀
+## WHAT AM I LEARNING? 🚀
-Stylized comics, toon-looking graphics, and models
+* Stylized comics, toon-looking graphics, and models

-Environment creation
+* Environment creation

-Motion graphics
+* Motion graphics

-Advanced shading and VFX
+*Advanced shading and VFX

-Making my scenes look more beautiful and cool
+* Making my scenes look more beautiful and cool

-Game creation (coming soon!)
+* game creation soon

-Character creation and rigging
+* Character creation and rigging

-MY EXPERIENCE? 💼
+## MY EXPERIENCE? 💼
-I have previously worked as a base animator and modeler for a Roblox development team.
+* I have previously worked as a base animator and modeler for a Roblox development team.

-BASE KNOWLEDGE I HAVE 💡
+## BASE KNOWLEDGE I HAVE 💡
 You can never truly learn just by asking "how do I do this or that?" or "how do I practice?"

 The real way is to work, create, and learn by doing.
 Learn exactly what you need as you build your projects.
 Remember: one tiny change can easily add 5 hours of work, 10 more tutorials, and a deep dive into documentation!